anki-code/xonsh-cheatsheet/README.md

 * `!()` is to run sync or async threadable (capturable) processes.
 The terminal is detached for the process in this mode to deliver non-blocking behavior.
 To block the process and wait for result use `.end()`, `.out`, `.rtn` and other attributes that forces getting the result.

-* `![]` is to run processes without any capturing but return CommandPipeline with base info: pid, return code, timinig, etc. This operator is working when you run plain commands in the terminal.
+* `![]` is to run processes without any capturing but return CommandPipeline with base info: pid, return code, timinig, etc. This operator is working when you run plain commands e.g. just `echo hello`.

 * `$[]` is to run processes without any capturing and any catching the result.
-Use it if you want to explicitly write the subprocess command.
+Use it for uncapturable processes (e.g. `vim`) if you want to stream output directly to the terminal and without any capturing.

 Examples: